drpetersonfernandes/SimpleLauncher/parameters.md

 The ISO file needs to be formated in XBOX format, as the original XBOX discs.
 You can find information about that at [Xemu Website](https://xemu.app/docs/disc-images/).
+You can find a tool in the 'Simple Launcher' tools menu that can convert ISO to XISO format.

 ## Microsoft Xbox 360